 The music itself could be described as a strange combination of sludge metal, Black Sabbath,and Alternative Rock with even more influences from Hardcore Punk (Black Flag's sludgier, slower material from 1984 on was frequently cited as an influence).
 Indie rocks noise is another influence, as is pop.
 The guitars have heavy distortion and plenty of feedback (usually), songs often consist of both loud and soft sections, and the lyrics are often pretty personal, and describing drug addiction (particularly heroin), depression, poverty, suicide.
 This introspective writt influenced lots of more angsty genres such as Nu Metal and modern emo bands.
 The vocals range from Perishing Alt-Rock Voice to Yarling, and all stops in between.

 So, Grunge started off underground, but of course something happened.
-Record labels decided it was the next big thing and signed anybody with a guitar and two songs.
-Heroin use and a few overdoses caused a moral panic in the media.
-What was this "something", you may ask?
+Record labels decided it was the next big thing.
+Anybody with a guitar and two songs got signed.
+Flannel became cool.
+So what was this "something?"

 So, there you have it.
 The strange story of Grunge.